-I was recently asked if I had a recommended reading list.
-I thought it was a great suggestion so, to get that started, I have compiled a list of my favorite books in the areas of productivity, positive psychology, and behavioral economics.
+A workshop participant asked if I had a recommended reading list.
+I thought it was a great suggestion so, to get that started, I have compiled a list of my favorite books in the areas of productivity, positive psychology, decision-making, negotiations, and behavioral economics.
 Is one of your favorites missing from my list?
 If so, please let me know!

 Author: Martin E.P.
 Seligman